Online sales boom, Walmart Expects 40% Increase

 Walmart is Betting on Stronger Online Sales for 2018

 The Arkansas-based company has also announced that it is working with Google and its smart home automation division to develop voice apps for the Google Home smart speaker.
-The search engine giant has been slow in catching up to Amazon, the current leader of the smart speaker segment.
+The search engine giant has been slow to catch up to Amazon, the current leader of the smart speaker segment.
 While Google was more concerned about making its Home speaker a control center for smart appliances, Amazon expanded the online shopping functionality of its Echo speaker.
 Now that owners of Google Home devices are able to order Walmart items with by means of voice commands, the e-commerce world is going to get more interesting and competitive.

 Share This Post